 This is one of those cases where 1+1 is much more than 2, ZFS combines a volume manager with a File manager, and takes this magical combo above and beyond.
 Its unique features greatly improve data resiliency, security and manageability; to the point where, once you start using it, there’s no turning back.

-Because it's so powerful and capable, it uses several abstractions we are not used to, which can make your first contact with it a little bit daunting.
+The main downside is getting used to it, because it’s so powerful and capable, it uses several abstractions we are not used to deal with, which can make your first contact with it a little bit daunting.

-- For workstations where multiple disks are used and data resiliency and/or manageability starts to take an important role it makes a lot of sense.
+– For workstations where multiple disks are used and data resiliency and/or manageability start to take an important role, it makes a lot of sense.

-- For servers and specially for Cloud computing, where performance, flexibility, portability and reliability are top concerns, it is just something you cannot live without.
+– For servers and especially for Cloud computing, where performance, flexibility, portability, and reliability are top concerns, it is just something you cannot live without.

 I use ZFS as root for some of my servers and one VPS (yes you can do that too), however, I really look forward to the day I can just choose ZFS when installing Linux on a new server or as an option on IaaS Providers.